albertogeniola/meross-homeassistant/README.md

 - PEP8 code styling

 ## What's next?
+- Discovery implementation
+- Refactor and improvements based on feedbacks
 - Automated test
-- CI/CD & GitHub release
-- Feedback collection
-- Refactor and improvements based on feedbacks

-## Support on Beerpay
+## Supporting my work
 By buying me a coffee, not only you make my development more efficient, but also motivate me to further improve my work.
 On the other hand, buying me a beer will certainly make me happier: **a toast to you, supporter**!